- A Nano-Plasmonics-Based Technique for Tracking the Viral Membrane Fluidity on a Single-Virus Level (2014-2016)

-- Quantifying Lipid Contents in Enveloped Virus Particles with Plasmonic Nanoparticles
+- Quantifying Lipid Contents in Enveloped Virus Particles with Plasmonic Nanoparticles (2012-2014)

 Phosphatidylserine (PS) and monosialotetrahexosylganglioside (GM1) are examples of two host-derived lipids in the membrane of enveloped virus particles that are known to contribute to virus attachment, uptake, and ultimately dissemination.
 A quantitative characterization of their contribution to the functionality of the virus requires information about their relative concentrations in the viral membrane.
 We introduce herein a gold nanoparticle (NP) binding assay for probing relative PS and GM1 lipid concentrations in the outer leaflet of different virus-like particles (VLPs) using sample sizes of less than 3×106 particles.
 The assay evaluates both scattering intensity and resonance wavelength and determines relative NP densities through plasmon coupling as a measure for the target lipid concentrations in the NP-labeled VLP membrane.
 A correlation of the optical observables with absolute lipid contents was achieved by calibration of the plasmon coupling-based methodology with unilamellar liposomes of known PS or GM1 concentration.
 The performed studies reveal significant differences in the membrane of VLPs that assemble at different intracellular sites and pave the way to an optical quantification of lipid concentration in virus particles at physiological titers.
 The basics of this technique and its initial findings are published in Small, and it has been utilized in a few other studies by the Boston Medical Center and the National Cancer Institute researchers in collaboration with us, whose results are published in Virology and mBio.

-Optimizing the performance of electrochemical biosensors using a continuous system of fabrication and qualifying the best combination of different strip variables
+Optimizing the performance of electrochemical biosensors using a continuous system of fabrication and qualifying the best combination of different strip variables (2009-2011)

 Abstract: The possibility of making some improvements in the overall structure of the electrochemical portable biosensors to reduce the amount of their error and obtain a higher performance was investigated.
 Glucose biosensor was chosen as a case study, because it is now commercially produced and widely used, so the results of this study can be compared with a reliable source.
 This optimizing process was performed by designing and manufacturing a new complex of systems for producing the biosensor test strips, using novel methods such as inkjet printing of conductive electrodes and enzyme solution.
 Also, the design of the electrical circuits and digital monitoring system was developed.